-- Differentiating our curriculum to ensure all students are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - Routines are key and every day follows the same one. - Students have an individual mentor and a passport
+- Differentiating our curriculum to ensure all students are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - Routines are key and every day follows the same one. - Students have an individual mentor and a passport - Flexi-learn program can be used via an internal referral process.
+This is identified via staff reporting.

-5.8 Additional support for learning
+5.7 Additional support for learning

-We have number of learning assistants who are trained to deliver interventions as well as 1:1 and group support.
+We have number of learning support assistants who are trained to deliver interventions as well as 1:1 and group support.